 But for 20 years, the Revenue Dept didn't enforce this Notification, because shortly after its issue, the BOI referred the matter to the Council of State, which issued the opinion that the Notification was contrary to the prescription in Section 31 of the Investment Promotion Act, which prescribes exemption from corporate tax for each individual BOI-promoted project.

-Not resting on the matter however, in 2008 the Revenue Department referred it to the Board of Taxation, which issued Ruling No 38 dated 13 February 2552 saying that as the Revenue Code subjects a company to corporate income tax as a single entity, then a company must combine all its profits/losses from its BOI-promoted projects with the profits/losses from its non-BOI businesses (i.e. agreeing with the Revenue Department's position).
+Not resting however, in 2008 the Revenue Department referred it to the Board of Taxation, which issued Ruling No 38 dated 13 February 2552 that as the Revenue Code subjects a company to corporate tax as a single entity, a company must combine its profits/losses from its BOI-promoted projects with its profits/losses from its non-BOI businesses (that is, agreeing with the Revenue Department's position).

 If you are a company with a BOI-promoted project, Sherrings should like you to note that the Council of State's opinion cannot be used to mitigate any corporate income tax liability that may be imposed by the Revenue Department under its Notification dated 5 February 2520.